Change Management Interview Questions

 - They are followers, not leaders: If you want to recruit new employees who can bring new perspectives to your company, it is best to look for candidates who can recognize future opportunities and bring new ideas to the table instead of just following the standard procedures.

-- They underestimate performance metrics: When you regularly measure the results, you are able to judge if you need to improve processes.
+- They underestimate performance metrics: When you regularly measure the results, you can judge if you need to improve processes.
 Candidates who value performance metrics and feedback are more expected to encourage improvements.

 - They are arrogant: One key element of change management is the urge to make your performance better.
 “I know it all” attitude is a negative sign and such candidates resist learning new tools and technology.